Home

 What if I pay in advance for a class and miss it?

-On the whole, refunds are not given, since in many cases pre-registration determines whether or not certain classes will happen.
+On the whole, refunds are not given, since in many cases pre-registration determines whether or not certain classes will happen, and often classes max out, which means if someone doesn't show, I may not be able to fill that seat.

 food...